-14-1 14-10 Mains Failure Opt ion: Function: Select the function at which the Adjustable frequency drive must act when the threshold set in 14-11 Mains Voltage at Mains Fault has been reached or a Mains Failure Inverse command is activated via one of the digital inputs (par.
+14-10 Mains Failure Opt ion: Function: Select the function at which the adjustable frequency drive must act, when the threshold set in 14-11 Mains Voltage at Mains Fault has been reached or a Line Failure Inverse command is activated via one of the digital inputs (par.
 5-1).
-Only selection [0] No function, [3] Coasting or [6] Alarm is available when 1-10 Motor Construction is set to [1] PM non-salient SPM [0] No function The energy left in the capacitor bank will be used to "drive" the motor, but will be discharged.
-[1] Ctrl. ramp- down The Adjustable frequency drive will perform a controlled ramp-down.
+[0] No function The energy left in the capacitor bank will be used to "drive" the motor, but will be discharged.
+[1] Ctrl. ramp- down The adjustable frequency drive will perform a controlled ramp-down.
 2-10 Brake Function must be set to Off [0].
 [3] Coasting The inverter will turn off and the capacitor bank will back up the control card, thus ensuring a faster restart when line power is reconnected (for short power zags).
+[4] Kinetic back-up The adjustable frequency drive will ride through by controlling speed for generative operation of

+14-10 Mains Failure

+Option: Function:

-[4] Kinetic back-up The Adjustable frequency drive will ride through by controlling speed for generative operation of the motor utilizing the moment of inertia of the system as long as sufficient energy is present.
-[6] Ctrl. alarm suppress
+the motor utilizing the moment of inertia of the system as long as sufficient energy is present.

+[6] Ctrl. alarm

+•

-Figure 3.34 Controlled Ramp-down - short line failure.
-Ramping down to stop, followed by ramping up to reference.
+Figure 3.2 Controlled Ramp-down - short line failure.
+Ramping down to stop followed by ramping up to reference.

-Figure 3.35 Controlled Ramp-down, longer line failure.
+Figure 3.3 Controlled Ramp-down, longer line failure.
 Ramping down as long as the energy in the system allows for it, then the motor is coasted.

-Figure 3.36 Kinetic Backup, short line failure.
+Figure 3.4 Kinetic Backup, short line failure.
 Ride through as long as the energy in the system allows for it.

-Figure 3.37 Kinetic Backup, longer line failure.
+Figure 3.5 Kinetic Backup, longer line failure.
 The motor is coasted as soon as the energy in the system is too low.

 14-11 Mains Voltage at Mains Fault

-Range: e: Function:
+Range: Function:

-Size related [180 - 600 V] This parameter defines the threshold voltage at which the selected function in 14-10 Mains Failure should be activated.
-The detection level is at a factor sqrt(2) of the value in this parameter.
+Application [180 - 600 This parameter defines the

+dependent V] threshold voltage at which the

+selected function in 14-10 Mains

+Failure should be activated.
+The

+detection level is at a factor sqrt(2)

+of the value in 14-11.

 14-1 14-12 Function at Mains Imbalance Opt ion: Function: Operating under severe line imbalance conditions reduces the lifetime of the motor.
 Conditions are considered severe if the motor operates continuously near nominal load (such as when a pump or fan runs near full speed).
-When a severe line imbalance is detected: [0] Trip Select Trip [0] to trip the Adjustable frequency drive.
+When a severe line imbalance is detected: [0] Trip Select Trip [0] to trip the adjustable frequency drive.
 [1] Warning Select Warning [1] to issue a warning.
 [2] Disabled Select Disabled [2] for no action.
-[3] Derate Select Derate [3] for derating the Adjustable frequency drive.
+[3] Derate Select Derate [3] for derating the adjustable frequency drive.